RayCrafter/Raycrafter-Documentation/docs/source/ssh.rst

 Github/Bitbucket
 ----------------

-You cannot get internet access, but create an ssh tunnel.
+To clone a repository from github or bitbucket, you have to setup a ssh tunnel.
 Choose two free ports for the hosts and login to the hornet::

   $ ssh -R42420:bitbucket.org:22 -R42421:github.com:22 hpcmscdz@hornet.hww.de